Blecki/DCPUB/readme.md

 Compiles DCPUB source to assembly or machine language.

-    b [flags]
+    b [flags] in-file [out-file]

 **Flags**:

-* -in "filename": Specify the file to be compiled.
-Not optional.
-* -out "filename": Specify the file to write the compiled program to.
-Not optional.
-* -binary : Emit a binary file.
-If not supplied, the compiler will emit unassembled DCPU assembly.
+* -b --binary : Emit a binary, machine-language file.
+If not supplied, emit unassembled DCPU assembly.
-* -be : Emit in big endian.
+* -be --big-endian : Emit in big endian.
 Only valid if paired with -binary.
 If not supplied, binary output will be in little endian.
+* (-p | --peepholes) filename : Specify a peephole definition file.
+* (-in | --input-file) filename : Specify the file to be compiled.
+If used, don't include input file at end of arguments.
+* (-out | --out-file) filename : Specify the file to write the compiled program to.
+If not present, default is 'input.bin' or 'input.dasm' depending on presence of --binary switch.

 ### pre - Preprocessor